Unique 1896 Silver Certificate “Educational” Set To Cross The Block

 Stack’s Bowers Galleries conducts live, Internet and specialized auctions of rare U.S. and world coins and currency and ancient coins, as well as direct sales through retail and wholesale channels.
 The company’s 80-year legacy includes the cataloging and sale of many of the most valuable United States coin and currency collections to ever cross an auction block — The John J. Ford, Jr. Collection, The Louis E. Eliasberg, Sr. Collection, The Harry W. Bass, Jr. Collection, The Norweb Collection, The Cardinal Collection and The Battle Born Collection — to name just a few.
 World coin and currency collections include The Louis E. Eliasberg, Sr. Collection of World Gold Coins, The Kroisos Collection, The Alicia and Sidney Belzberg Collection, The Wa She Wong Collection, The Guia Collection, The Thos.
 H. Law Collection, and The Robert O. Ebert Collection.

-The company is headquartered in Irvine, California, with offices in New York, Wolfeboro, Hong Kong, and Paris.
+The company is headquartered in Irvine, California, with offices in New York, Wolfeboro, Hong Kong, China, and Paris.
 Stack’s Bowers Galleries is an Official Auctioneer for several important numismatic conventions, including American Numismatic Association events, the New York International Numismatic Convention, the Professional Numismatists Guild New York Invitational, the Whitman Coin & Collectibles Spring, Summer and Winter Expos, and its April and August Hong Kong Auctions.

 This is a guest article.
 The thoughts and opinions in the piece are those of their author and are not necessarily the thoughts of the Certified Collectibles Group.